 Cindy Weisbart, Psy.D.
 Vancouver Campus

-"My role at the Adler School will allow me to train
+"My role at Adler University will allow me to train

 clinicians to break out of a traditional medical model

 that sees“patients” as needing help to one in which

 Program Director, Doctor of Psychology in Clinical Psychology

 Vancouver Core Faculty

 My feminist training and theoretical orientation has prepared me well to consider my own privilege in this world and to respect what each of my students, colleagues, clients, friends, and family members bring to my work and my life (and what I return to them).
 I come to my role as Program Director and Core Faculty member with an open mind and an open door.
 I am focused upon building a program that changes the landscape of Canadian Psychology by introducing Canada to a scholar practitioner model that has a focus upon training socially responsible practitioners.
 These are not simply words – I aim to develop this program in collaboration with the very fine faculty and staff team here at Adler.
 We have developed an academically rigorous program that will challenge our individual students to gain both depth and breadth of knowledge within the practice of clinical psychology.
 I believe a diverse student, staff, and faculty will contribute to new ways of thinking within this field and will challenge the status quo of psychology as it is practiced here in Canada.